Olbermann (TV series): Guest hosts

 Guest hosts have occasionally shown up on Olbermann for various reasons.
 These were initially done out of necessity due to Olbermann's previously announced commitment to anchor Turner Sports' coverage of the Major League Baseball postseason in October 2013.
 Larry King was the first substitute host, with Colin Cowherd and Jeremy Schaap following him.
 The format for these shows was largely scrapped, and Cowherd had his own segment at the end of the show where he ranked whether or not a sports figure was having a good day.

 In early 2014, Olbermann suffered a bout of shingles and required some intermittent substitutes.
-The two most frequent were Adnan Virk and Pablo S. Torre, and in the former case (since Virk is a SportsCenter anchor) the "Keith Lights" segments returned.
+The two most frequent were Adnan Virk and Pablo Torre, and in the former case (since Virk is a SportsCenter anchor) the "Keith Lights" segments returned.
 When Torre substituted the shows were more interview driven.
 In both cases, the program would often be reduced in length to thirty minutes.

 Other guest hosts have included Robert Flores, Bram Weinstein, Max Bretos, Jay Harris, Matt Barrie, Ryen Russillo, and Steve Weissman.

 Suspension

 Olbermann was suspended on February 24, 2015, for a week after he made disparaging comments on Twitter regarding Penn State and Penn State IFC/Panhellenic Dance Marathon, which raises money for pediatric cancer.
-Adnan Virk and Pablo S. Torre hosted the show in his absence.
+Adnan Virk and Pablo Torre hosted the show in his absence.
 Olbermann gave an apology for his Twitter comments on his first day back from suspension.